wikimedia/mediawiki-extensions-MassMessage/README.md

 This allows a user to specify a page in the **User:** namespace, and the extension will automatically convert it to the **User talk:** namespace.

+    $wgAllowlistedMassMessageTargets = [];

+This is used to specify page IDs for pages that if targeted by a MassMessage will have all but the 'MassMessage exclude category' check bypassed.
+For example, adding the Main Page (with ID 1) to this list allows MassMessage to post there even if messages can't be posted to the mainspace.

     $wgMassMessageAccountUsername = 'MediaWiki message delivery';

 The account name that the extension will post with.
 If this is an existing account, the extension will automatically take it over.